awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-scps.md

 }
 ```

-### Example 6: Denies access to AWS based on the requested Region<a name="example-scp-deny-region"></a>
+## Example 6: Denies access to AWS based on the requested Region<a name="example-scp-deny-region"></a>

 This SCP denies access to any operations outside of the `eu-central-1` and `eu-west-1` Regions\.
 It provides exemptions for operations in approved global services\.
 To use this SCP, replace the red italicized text in the example policy with your own information\.

 **Important**
 If you use AWS Control Tower in your organization, we recommend that you do not use this example policy\.
 AWS Control Tower works across AWS Regions in a way that is not compatible with this example policy\.

-This policy uses the `Deny` effect to deny access to all requests for operations that are not in one of the two approved regions\.
-The [NotAction](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_notaction.html) element enables you to list services whose operations are exempted from this restriction\.
+This policy uses the `Deny` effect to deny access to all requests for operations that don't target one of the two approved regions \(`eu-central-1` and `eu-west-1`\)\.
+The [NotAction](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_notaction.html) element enables you to list services whose operations \(or individual operations\) are exempted from this restriction\.
 Because global services have endpoints that physically hosted by the `us-east-1` Region , they must be exempted in this way\.
 With an SCP structured this way, requests made to global services in the `us-east-1` Region are allowed if the requested service is included in the `NotAction` element\.
 Any other requests to services in the `us-east-1` Region are denied by this example policy\.

 **Notes**
-Not all AWS global services are shown in this example policy\.
-Replace the list of services in red italicized text with the global services used by accounts in your organization\.
+***This example doesn't attempt to include all AWS global services or operations\.*** Replace the list of services and operations in red italicized text with the global services used by accounts in your organization\.
 You can view the[ service last accessed data in the IAM console](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_access-advisor.html) to determine what global services your organization uses\.
 The **Access Advisor** tab on the details page for an IAM user, group, or role displays the AWS services that have been used by that entity, sorted by most recent access\.
 This example policy blocks access to the AWS Security Token Service *global* endpoint \(`sts.amazonaws.com`\)\.
 To use AWS STS with this policy, you must either use the AWS STS regional endpoints or add `"sts:*"` to the `NotAction` element\.
 For more information on AWS STS endpoints, see [Activating and Deactivating AWS STS in an AWS Region](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_enable-regions.html) in the *IAM User Guide*\.